Mariner 36 in Falmouth in November 2019

 Cockpit coaming lockers

 In the cockpit along the coamings are two small open lockers for things like winch handles.
+These will have to be repaired or replaced.
 There is also a big hole in the inside coaming where the diesel engine controls used to reside that will be turned into a locker.
+The exterior of these lockers is teak so no visible fiberglass work is needed here.

 Former propane locker

 In the cockpit is a former propane locker with a round lid.
-The propane locker will be removed and a shallow locker will be added under the existing round hole.
+The propane locker has been removed.
+A shallow locker will be added under the existing round hole.
 This will drain into the gutter.
 This may be used as a cockpit beer and wine cooler using ice to keep things cool.
+It might also be used for storage of items needed in the cockpit while underway.